-Comparison of the Year Ended December 31, 2011 to the Year Ended December 31, 2010
+Comparison of the Year Ended December 31, 2012 to the Year Ended December 31, 2011

-The following summarizes our consolidated results of operations for the year ended December 31, 2011 compared to our Predecessor's combined results of operations for the year ended December 31, 2010.
-As of December 31, 2011, our operating portfolio was comprised of 21 retail, office, multifamily and mixed-use properties with an aggregate of approximately 5.3 million rentable square feet of retail and office space (including mixed-use retail space), 922 residential units (including 122 RV spaces) and a 369-room hotel.
+The following summarizes our consolidated results of operations for the year ended December 31, 2012 compared to our consolidated results of operations for the year ended December 31, 2012.
+As of December 31, 2012, our operating portfolio was comprised of 23 retail, office, multifamily and mixed-use properties with an aggregate of approximately 5.8 million rentable square feet of retail and office space (including mixed-use retail space), 922 residential units (including 122 RV spaces) and a 369-room hotel.
+Additionally, as of December 31, 2012, we owned land at five of our properties that we classified as held for development.
+As of December 31, rentable square feet of retail and office space and 922 residential units (including 122 RV spaces) and a 369-room hotel.
 Additionally, as of December 31, 2011, we owned land at five of our properties that we classified as held for development.
-As of December 31, 2010, our Predecessor's operating portfolio was comprised of 17 properties with an aggregate of approximately 4.0 million rentable square feet of retail and office space and 922 residential units (including 122 RV spaces).
-The Predecessor also owned land at two of its properties that it classified as held for development.
-At December 31, 2010, our Predecessor had noncontrolling investments in four properties, which were accounted for under the equity method of accounting.
-The Landmark at One Market was acquired on June 30, 2010 by our Predecessor.
-Prior to June 30, 2010, our Predecessor had a noncontrolling interest in The Landmark at One Market and accounted for its investment under the equity method of accounting.